 How Are Retirement Plans Divided in Connecticut Divorces?

-You’re wondering how are retirement plans divided in Connecticut divorces.
+You may wonder how retirement plans are divided in Connecticut divorces.
 We’re here to help, so please read on.

 Retirement accounts are one of the major property types that Connecticut courts divide during a divorce.